Common Academic Adjustments and/or Accommodations

-This accommodation provides student with a quiet space to take any course exam.
-Instructors may provide this accommodation by administering the exam by in their office or somewhere within their department.
-If this is not possible, the student can choose to take the exam in a distraction free testing room arranged by the Office of Disability Support Services.
+This academic adjustment/accommodation provides a student with a less distracting space to take any course exam.
+Instructors may provide this academic adjustment/accommodation by administering the exam in their office or somewhere within their department.
+With appropriate notice, the student can also choose to take the exam in a distraction-reduced testing room arranged by the Office of Disability Support Services.

-This accommodation is provided for students with a math disability.
-Students are allowed to use a non-scientific basic calculator on all math exams.
-Students must bring their own calculator.
+This academic adjustment/accommodation is provided for students with a math disability.
+Students are allowed to use a non-scientific basic calculator on math exams.
+Students must bring their own calculators to the testing location.

-The Office of Disability Support Services provides students with access to a variety of assistive technology.
-It includes but is not limited to:
+The Office of Disability Support Services provides students with access to a variety of assistive technologies.
+These include but are not limited to:

 - Adaptive computer keyboards

 - Assistive listening devices